mikavilpas/yazi.nvim/README.md

 ## ✨ Features

-- Open yazi in a floating window
+- Open yazi in a floating window.
+Press `<f1>` to display all keymaps!
 - Files can be selected in yazi and opened in the current buffer, a vertical split, a horizontal split, or a new tab
 - If multiple files are selected, they can be sent to the quickfix list